 The programme is adaptable to the needs of those attending so that it is always relevant.
 The first step is assessment, and care pathways are reviewed and updated each week.
 Attendance at the fellowships is recommended for those in addiction recovery, and we encourage our clients to undertake individual, couple, family therapy or EMDR (as appropriate) alongside the group programme to make the most of this transformative opportunity.
-This can be with a therapist of their choice either at Charter or independently.
-We also provide therapy dedicated to family members and partners.
+This can be with a therapist of their choice or one recommended by Charter, to make the most of this transformative opportunity.
+We also provide advice on therapy dedicated to family members and partners.

 We strongly recommend you read Mandy Saligari’s book ‘Proactive Parenting’ to help you as a parent, or to learn how to better parent yourself in your recovery journey with us at Charter

 What makes Charter so special is the way Mandy works with the rest of the team, especially Clare in Tertiary, to create a complete picture of what you need and where you’re at on an almost second by second basis.
 I felt seen and heard.
 This made me feel safe enough to get on with the painful risks I needed to take in group to get properly well; the risks I’d spent a whole life avoiding.

 I found the drama triangle and boundary work really useful and consequently I don’t ever feel that I am running on empty.
 I am kinder to myself.
 I have the tools now to avoid the pointless circular arguments and accusations that seemed to be an inevitable part of family life, consequently I am happier.